Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Applications to kinetic and equilibrium samplings

-Now we move on to examine some of the equilibrium electronic correlation function based on TBworks, again with carbyne as the model material, using classical and path-integral molecular dynamics.
-In order to compute experimentally accessible electronic properties, retarded correlation functions of the form
+Now we move on to examine some of the equilibrium electronic correlation functions based on the TBworks, again with carbyne as the model material, using classical and path integral MD.
+In order to compute experimentally accessible electronic properties, retarded correlation functions of the form \cite{mahan2013}